Bullfrog117/dreamcloud-docs/source/dreamcompute/tutorials/configure-php-on-debian-or-ubuntu.rst

 =============================================================
-How to Configure PHP on DreamCompute running Debian or Ubuntu
+How to configure PHP on DreamCompute running Debian or Ubuntu
 =============================================================

 PHP is a popular server-side scripting language used by many web software and